ryanoisin/SEset/README.md

 This repository contains an `R` package used by Ryan, Bringmann and Schuurman (pre-print)[[PsyArXiv]](https://psyarxiv.com/ryg69/) to aid researchers in investigating the relationship between a given GGM estimate (in the form of a precision matrix) and possible underlying linear path models.
 Linear path models can also be interpreted as "weighted DAGs".
 Full details on the package can be found in **Appendix B** of the manuscript, and code to reproduce the empirical illustration in that paper can be found in [this repository](https://github.com/ryanoisin/CausalHypotheses).

-Please note that we recommend the use of this tool only for GGMs with **13 or less nodes** as the size of the outputted object, and the run-time, grows factorially ($p!$) with each node in the network.
+Please note that we recommend the use of this tool only for GGMs with **13 or less nodes** as the size of the outputted object, and the run-time, grows factorialy ($p!$) with each node in the network.

 ## Installation
 The current version of this package can be installed directly from github using